josh-clarke/true-random-cli/README.md

 Even though the psuedorandom number generators that come standard in most computer systems give pretty good relative randomness, as a developer it is always in the back of my mind that the results are deterministic.
 For dice rolls, I like the sense that I'm getting something more... _uncertain_.

-The numbers for this dice roller (and I Ching hexagram caster) are fetched from Random.org which uses [atmospheric noise](https://www.random.org/randomness/) to create its non-deterministic true random numbers.
+The numbers for this dice roller are fetched from Random.org which uses [atmospheric noise](https://www.random.org/randomness/) to create its non-deterministic true random numbers.

+And it can also cast an _I Ching_ hexagram for you using the three coin method!

 ## Setup